bg-chun/kep-draft/memory-manager-kep.md

 ### New Component: Memory Manager

+WIP
-A new component of kubelet enable NUMA-awareness for memory and hugepage usages for a pod.
+/*A new component of kubelet enable NUMA-awareness for memory and hugepage usages for a pod.
 Manages memory / hugepage resource of host by node.
 When a pod deployment request comes in, it checks the available memory / hugepage per numa node and provide the topology manager a topology hint.
 It manages the memory / hugepage assigned to the container and updates the available resources for each node when the container is deployed / deleted.
-These component features can be turned off through feature flag settings.
+These component features can be turned off through feature flag settings.*/

 #### New Interfaces